aeon0/d4lf/README.md

 # ![logo](assets/logo.png)

-Filter items in your inventory based on affixes, aspects and thresholds of their values.
+Filter items and sigils in your inventory based on affixes, aspects and thresholds of their values.
 For questions, feature request or issue reports join the [discord](https://discord.gg/YyzaPhAN6T) or use github issues.

 [![Alt text for thumbnail](assets/thumbnail.jpg)](https://www.youtube.com/watch?v=Paorfwl3GCg)